 Golf carts are open, and sometimes have no top to them, which means a rollover collision could cause serious injuries.
 Therefore, you should consult an attorney if you have been involved in a golf cart accident and you suspect that someone is at fault for your injuries.

-The attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP can help you with your injury case.
+The attorneys at Koonz McKenney Johnson & DePaolis LLP can help you with your injury case.
 Contact us now at one of our three locations or by contacting a team member online.